MaPankow/WorkAround-Explorer/files/README.md

 # WorkAround Explorer

-# WorkAround Explorer

 This project is part of a JavaScript course on [Codecademy](https://www.codecademy.com).
 The initial code was provided by Codecademy and can be seen in my initial commit.
+The tasks focus on pacticing JavaScript imports and exports!

 ## Tasks as given by Codecademy:

-WorkAround is a research organization that provides data on salary trends in the tech industry.
-Open up salaryData.js to see the data they have collected.
-You’ll notice that they have also created a few functions for filtering that data to get subsets of data by role and by company.

-WorkAround now wants to release a new web application called WorkAround Explorer to make their data more easily viewable.
-This web app should allow users to choose specific roles and companies in the tech industry to see the following information:
+The following list is a personal summary of the tasks given by Codecademy — rephrased in my own words to reflect what I understood and implemented during the project.

+The tasks were originally presented in a clear and detailed step-by-step format and the descriptions below are based on that structure, but without any original wording or copyrighted task instructions.

+"WorkAround" is the name of a fictional reserch organization.
+The research data is already given in salaryData.js.
+According to the choice of a role and a company, the app fetches specific data and displays it to the screen:

 - The salary for the chosen role at the chosen company.
 - The industry average for the chosen role.
 - The average salary at the chosen company across all roles.
 - The industry average salary across all roles and all companies.

-After the user selects a role from the first column and a company from the second, the relevant data is shown in the third column

-Much of the user interface has already been designed by front-end developers, however, the core data and functionality are either missing or need to be connected together using modules.
-Your task is to help your team members out by using your import and export expertise!

 ###TODO
-**[x] 1.** These first four tasks will focus on rendering the input elements using the names of the companies and the different roles available in the collected salary data.

-Open salaryData.js, where you will find the collected data in the variable salaryData.
-Below are four functions for filtering down this data.

-You need to:

-- Export the four functions from salaryData.js using ES6 named export syntax.
-- Export the salaryData array as the default export.
+**[x] 1.** Exported four functions from `salaryData.js` as named exports, and exported the `salaryData` array as the default export.

-**[x] 2.** Open up main.js and take a look at the function renderInputButtons().
-This function accepts an array of labels that are used to create individual radio-style input elements.
-The function also accepts a string that is used as the name for that input group.

-Currently, this function is being called twice with the variables companies and roles as the first arguments.
-However, each of these variables is assigned an empty array.

-Instead, you will use the getRoles() and getCompanies() functions from salaryData.js to initialize these variables.

-First, at the top of main.js, use ES6 named import syntax to import getRoles and getCompanies from salaryData.js.
-Check the file system to determine the relative path from main.js.
+**[x] 2.** Imported the functions `getRoles()` and `getCompanies()` into `main.js`.

-**[x] 3.** Now, replace the empty arrays assigned to companies and roles with function calls to getCompanies() and getRoles(), respectively.
+**[x] 3.** Initialized the variables `companies` and `roles` with the respective function calls instead of using empty arrays.

-**[x] 4.** The radio-style input elements will not render, and some of the columns have disappeared.
-This is because we are now required to specify that main.js is using modules.

-In index.html, add a type attribute to the tag script src='main.js' with the correct value to indicate that the main.js script is using modules.
+**[x] 4.** Added the `type` attribute to the `<script src='main.js'>` tag in `index.html` to indicate that the script uses ES6 modules.

-After completing this task, all three columns should render again, and you should see the radio-style input elements rendered in your application!

-**[x] 5.** Try selecting a combination of company and role and you’ll see that the data isn’t being calculated.
-Instead, all four values are showing up as $0.

-Open up workAroundModule.js, where you will find four functions that each calculate a different data value that we want to display.
-They are currently incomplete.

-To complete these four functions, you will need some data from salaryData.js.

-- Import the functions getDataByRole() and getDataByCompany() from salaryData.js using named import syntax.
-- Import salaryData from salaryData.js using the default import syntax.

-**[x] 6.** Each of the incomplete functions in workAroundModule.js contains an empty array ([]) that needs to be replaced.
-You will need to use the appropriate imported data/functions from the salaryData.js module to replace these arrays.
+**[x] 5.** In `workAroundModule.js`, the functions initially returned placeholder values of `$0`.
+Imported `getDataByRole()`, `getDataByCompany()`, and `salaryData` to calculate real data.

+**[x] 6.** Replaced placeholder arrays with correct logic to calculate the results using the imported functions.

-**[x] 7.** As a final step, to make these functions available to main.js, export the four functions using named export syntax.
+**[x] 7.** Exported the four calculation functions from `workAroundModule.js`.

-**[x] 8.** We are all set up now to use the functions defined in workAroundModule.js to calculate and render the data based on the user’s input selections.

-In main.js, import the four functions from workAroundModule.js.

-**[x] 9.** And finally, take a look at updateResults().
-This function is called any time the user selects one of the radio input elements.

-At the top of the definition of updateResults(), the company and role selected by the user are extracted from the <input> elements.
-These values can be used in combination with the imported functions from workAroundModule.js to calculate the four variables below:

-const averageSalaryByRole = 0;
-const averageSalaryByCompany = 0;
-const salary = 0;
-const industryAverageSalary = 0;

-As you can see, they are all assigned to 0 rather than the appropriate calculated data.
-Replace each 0 with a call to the appropriate imported function from workAroundModule.js using either (or both) company and role as arguments.
+**[x] 8.** Imported those functions into `main.js`.

+**[x] 9.** Replaced placeholder values in the `updateResults()` function with actual function calls to display the calculated results.

 ***Extra Challenge***

-**[x] 10.** Congrats!
-You’ve helped WorkAround build their WorkAround Explorer application using a modular approach.
-The end result is a well-organized program with clear boundaries for each of its separate concerns.

-Often, programmers will create a set of generic “utility” functions that can be applied to any program, regardless of the context.
-In this case, it would be useful to have a function that can properly format a number, like so:
+**[x] 10.** Formatted large numbers to improve readability, as in the provided example:

 const result = formatNumber(1234567.89);
 // result = "1,234,567.89"

-As an extra challenge:
+Some hints/further instructions to the task:

-- **[x]** Create a new file in the modules/ directory called utilities.js.
+- **[x]** Created a new module called utilities.js.
-- **[x]** Define and export a function in utilities.js called formatNumber().
-This function should have a number parameter and should return a string representation of that number value with a comma (,) character between every 3rd digit.
+- **[x]** Defined the formatNumber() function to take a number and return a string with proper formatting.
-- **[x]** Import this function into main.js and use it to format the four data values rendered to the screen.
+- **[x]** Used this function in main.js to render formatted results to the screen.

 ## Setting up a local server to see the project in the browser
-As I noticed, this project needs to run on a local server.
-Modules must be loaded using http:// or https:// for security reasons.
-If I open the files directly using the file:// protocol, most modern browsers will block module imports to prevent possible harm to my computer.
-By setting up a local server, the page loads via localhost using http:// or https://, which provides the same security as when opening any webpage.
+This project needs to run on a local server because ES6 modules must be loaded via http:// or https:// for security reasons.
+If the files are opened directly using the file:// protocol, most modern browsers will block module imports.

-I'm using a Live Server extension for my VS Code which makes it very easy to start the server.
+To solve this, I used the Live Server extension in VS Code, which starts a local development server and allows the page to load via localhost.
+This mimics a real web environment and enables module-based scripts to run correctly.